icon-project/multisig-wallet/README.md

 ```
 #### Requirement

-Must trigger on changing requirement.
+Must trigger on changing the requirement value.

 ```python
 @eventlog